rafket/pam_duress/README.md

 sudo make install
 make clean
 ```

+* Launch decoyscripts as root to improve plausible deniability

 * Edit /etc/pam.d/common-auth and add `auth sufficient pam_duress.so` at the end of the primary block.
 Make sure that on failure of the above protocols it is run, and on success it is not.